pkel/cpr/website/content/en/docs/methods/simulator.md

 block interval of about 554 seconds.
 Individual block intervals are exponentially distributed.
 To meet the average block interval, we scale the distribution by factor 554 and let `mining_delay()` do the sampling.
-`miner()` returns a random node according to the hash-rate distribution in the table.
+`select_miner()` returns a random node according to the hash-rate distribution in the table.

 Regarding the communication, me make a another simplification.
 We assume that all nodes are connected to each other and that blocks propagate in